ElToberino/Tobers_Timeswitch/README.md

 <br>
 **General information about smart devices, smart plugs etc.**<br>
 A lot of smart devices are used for switching loads on and off.
 It is very important (!) to keep within the specifications of the device and not to exceed the maximum load declared on the devices.
 (Of course, this should be self-evident and a matter of common sense (or as we say: "Hausverstand").
 Having read through a lot of forums and hearing complaints about melt-down or burnt-off devices that people have used to switch large boilers etc., I feel myself forced to give this hint).
-I myself wouldn't even think about reaching the maximum load - high loads should always be switched by contactors (German: "Schütz").<br>
+I myself wouldn't even think about reaching the maximum load - high loads should always be switched by *contactors* (German: "*Schütz*").<br>
 <br>
-Loads including a * *"Switching power supply"* (most of the modern devices and gadgets have inbuilt SWPs) can also cause problems, because - in the moment of switching on - many SWPs can pull very high inrush currents, exceeding the maxium rated load of the device by multiple times.
+Loads including a *"Switching Power Supply"* (most of the modern devices and gadgets have inbuilt SWPs) can also cause problems, because - in the moment of switching on - many SWPs can pull very high inrush currents, exceeding the maxium rated load of the device by multiple times.
 Of course, only for a short time of some ms, but the resulting arc between the switching contacts of the relay can weld them together and destroy your switching device.
-This can be prevented by using contactors or inrush current limiters.
+This can be prevented by using *contactors* or *inrush current limiters*.
 Many people are not aware, that even a couple of simlutaniously switched on "retrofit LED bulbs" can cause this damage, though the rated current of these lamps is very low.
-But each of these has a small built-in SWP and this can be to much for the relay contacts.
+But each of these has a small built-in SWP and, in total, this can be too much load for the relay contacts.
 You can often read complaints like "My smart device has been damaged after some weeks and can't be switched off any more" - but mostly this isn't a failure of the smart device but of the wrong or not properly calculated load attached to it. <br>
 <br>

 ## Credits